awl4114awl/lognpacific-public/README.md

 ---

+> ## ⚠️ Ethical & Legal Notice
+> This repository is for training and authorized research only.
+Please do not deploy these scripts on systems you do not own, enable insecure protocols in production, downgrade security configuration outside a lab.
+You are fully responsible for how you use this code.

+---

 ## 🪟 Overview

 This repository contains a collection of **PowerShell** and **Bash** automation scripts used throughout the **LOGN Pacific Cyber Range** environment.